Lucifer: Satanism

+In LaVeyan Satanism, Lucifer is described by The Satanic Bible as one of the four crown princes of hell, particularly that of the East, the "lord of the air", and is called the bringer of light, the morning star, intellectualism, and enlightenment.

 Anthroposophy

 Rudolf Steiner's writings, which formed the basis for Anthroposophy, characterised Lucifer as a spiritual opposite to Ahriman, with Christ between the two forces, mediating a balanced path for humanity.
 Lucifer represents an intellectual, imaginative, delusional, otherworldly force which might be associated with visions, subjectivity, psychosis and fantasy.
 He associated Lucifer with the religious/philosophical cultures of Egypt, Rome and Greece.
 Steiner believed that Lucifer, as a supersensible Being, had incarnated in China about 3000 years before the birth of Christ.